 $6,001 and up

 Step 7: Pay employee wages, benefits, and taxes.
 Most companies today pay all employees through direct deposit, but paying via cash (not the best way) and paper check are also options.
 Alabama does not have a state minimum wage, so make sure that you are paying your employees at least the federal minimum wage of $7.25 per hour.
 You can pay your federal and Alabama state taxes online.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.

 Step 8: Save your payroll records.
-Alabama has no laws requiring businesses to keep employee payment or company payroll records.
-While that may be the case, keeping your company’s business records is good practice.
-If you need help with which records to keep, check out our article on retaining payroll records.
+Alabama has no laws requiring businesses to keep employee payment or company payroll records—so employers should follow federal requirements of keeping most payroll records for four years.
+If you need help with which records to keep and for how long, check out our article on retaining payroll records.

 Step 9: File payroll taxes with the federal and state government.
 All Alabama state taxes need to be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the Alabama Department of Revenue website.
 To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules: